 Even if I focus a lot on the election, my side could still lose.
 Even if my side wins, my candidate may lie about all his promises.
 And I would have spent little time with my children, which robs them of the stable foundation they need to grow into successful individuals.

 Apathy is not the game, but prioritization is.
 You have more control over your immediate life than anything else.
 Why would you focus most of your efforts elsewhere?

 Your virtuous communities will help rebuild society

 “No social stability without individual stability.” – Aldous Huxley

 On the micro-level, your community, when properly strengthen, will help rebuild your broader culture.
 Focusing on what is immediate creates meaningful results.
 The strong individuals you surround yourself with will give you the protection and stability you need to push forward.
 You will do the same for them.

 And that is how society should be.
 Full of capable, virtuous individuals who have self-control and an eye for the long-term.
 Therefore, the best way to find your moral community is to be virtuous yourself.
 Competence attracts competence.
 If you are virtuous, hard-working, capable, and prudent, you will easily find others who are the same.
-Of course, trust takes time to build, but once you have earned each others’ loyalty, you can create a stable community worthy of respect.
+Of course, trust takes time to build, but you can create a stable community worthy of respect once you have earned each others’ loyalty.